 There are precious few independently created lenses for the EOS R system as yet, and most notably none from Sigma or Tamron.
 However, Canon has rolled out a great range of high-performance lenses at varying price points, to suit everyone from keen amateurs to hardcore professional photographers.

-Here’s our choice of the best RF lenses in all the most popular categories, from wide-angle to super-telephoto lenses.
+To make it easier for you, we've rounded up of the best RF lenses in the most popular categories in this in-depth guide, from wide-angle to super-telephoto lenses.

 Best Canon RF lenses in 2021: